dart-lang/site-www/src/content/tools/doc-comment-references.md

 ### Editor features

 Doc comment references enable several IDE features.
+An element's name can be code-completed within square brackets.
 When an element is renamed via an IDE command, it can rewrite uses of that element, including references in doc comments.
 When an IDE lists all "references" to an element, it can include references in doc comments.
 An IDE can also provide Go-to-definition support at the location of a doc comment reference.

 ### API documentation